-All neural network models in \verb|RobustNeuralNetworks.jl| are designed to satisfy a set of user-defined robustness constraints.
-There are a number of different robustness criteria which our RENs can satisfy.
-Some relate to the internal dynamics of the model, others relate to the input-output map.
-LBDNs are less general, and are specifically constructed to satisfy Lipschitz bounds (Sec. \ref{sec:robustness-lipschitz}).
+All neural network models in \verb|RobustNeuralNetworks.jl| are designed to satisfy a set of user-defined robustness metrics.
+We consider four particular robustness metrics relating to the internal stability of a model and its input-output map.
+LBDNs are more specialized and are specifically constructed to have a finite, user-tunable Lipschitz bound (Sec. \ref{sec:robustness-lipschitz}).